-Strategic objective Objective statement Baseline 2020 target South Africa's political, economic and social relations strengthened and consolidated To consolidate and strengthen bilateral relations in the advancement of national priorities Outcomes of economic diplomacy activities to increase value-added exports; increase FDI to priority sectors (NDP and Industrial Policy Action Plan); promote tourism and South Africa's image abroad; removal of non-tariff barriers; and attract official development assistance (skills enhancement and technical assistance) through priority sectors Facilitated 29 structured bilaterals (joint bilateral commissions, joint commissions for cooperation, bi-national commissions, etc.) to promote national priorities, the African Agenda and the Agenda of the South 32 high-level visits utilised to review and strengthen bilateral relations 111 trade and investment seminars held to promote South Africa 122 engagements with chambers of commerce to create awareness about South African products 96 tourism-promotion events hosted by missions to showcase South African tourism products South Africa's national priorities advanced in the fields of education, rural development, security and health through 170 structured bilateral mechanisms and 230 high-level engagements Contributed to economic development and growth through 560 trade and investments seminars, 630 engagements with chambers of commerce, 320 meetings with targeted ministries, 430 high-level potential investors and 335 tourism-promotion initiatives Justification ll structures and mechanisms for achieving foreig ransformation, the African Agenda and the Agenda of the n policy objectives.
-This will assist DIRCO to contribute to Links NDP: In order for South Africa to achieve its national goals of eradicating poverty, lowering inequality, creating jobs and making the transition to a resilient low-carbon economy, foreign relations must be driven by the country's domestic economic, political and social demands.
-MTSF: Priorities set out by the Government as reflected in the Delivery Agreement and annexures for Outcome 11.
-Cabinet-approved Measures and Guidelines for the Enhanced Coordination of South Africa's International Engagements.
+Strategic objective Objective statement Baseline 2020 target South Africa's political, economic and social relations strengthened and consolidated To consolidate and strengthen bilateral relations in the advancement of national priorities Outcomes of economic diplomacy activities to increase value-added exports; increase FDI to priority sectors (NDP and Industrial Policy Action Plan); promote tourism and South Africa's image abroad; removal of non-tariff barriers; and attract official development assistance (skills enhancement and technical assistance) through priority sectors Facilitated 29 structured bilaterals (joint bilateral commissions, joint commissions for cooperation, bi-national commissions, etc.) to promote national priorities, the African Agenda and the Agenda of the South 32 high-level visits utilised to review and strengthen bilateral relations 111 trade and investment seminars held to promote South Africa 122 engagements with chambers of commerce to create awareness about South African products 96 tourism-promotion events hosted by missions to showcase South African tourism products South Africa's national priorities advanced in the fields of education, rural development, security and health through 170 structured bilateral mechanisms and 230 high-level engagements Contributed to economic development and growth through 560 trade and investments seminars, 630 engagements with chambers of commerce, 320 meetings with targeted ministries, 430 high-level potential investors and 335 tourism-promotion initiatives Justification al structures and mechanisms for achieving foreig ransformation, the African Agenda and the Agenda of the in policy objectives.
+This will assist DIRCO to contribute to Links NDP: In order for South Africa to achieve its national go carbon economy, foreign relations must be driven MTSF: Priorities set out by the Government as reflected i Cabinet-approved Measures and Guidelines for the by the country's domestic economic, political and in the Delivery Agreement and annexures for Out come 11.